BNY Mellon MidCap Index Fund Class I (DMIDX)

 - Lack of dividend yield, which may deter income-seeking investors.

-- Potential: Market downturns affecting mid-cap stocks.
+- Market downturns affecting mid-cap stocks.

 - Increased Adoption of Index Investing: The growing trend of passive investing and the increasing popularity of index funds present a significant growth opportunity for DMIDX.
 As investors seek low-cost, diversified exposure to the mid-cap segment of the U.S. equity market, DMIDX stands to benefit from increased inflows.
 The market for index funds is projected to continue growing at a rate of 10-15% annually over the next five years, driven by factors such as lower fees and improved transparency.